JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_put.md

-# Create a synchronizationProfile
+# Update an educationSynchronizationProfile

-Creates a request for a new [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
-[Query the status](synchronizationprofilestatus_get.md) to know the state of the profile.
+Update properties for an existing school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).